Learning disability nurse

 College and university

-At college, you can do an HNC in Care and Administrative Practice, which could lead to an undergraduate pre-registration nursing degree.
+At college, you can do an HNC in Healthcare Practice, which could lead to an undergraduate pre-registration nursing degree.

 Widening participation supports adult learners who want to go to university.
 If you’re an adult with few or no qualifications, you can get into higher education through the Scottish Widening Access Programme (SWAP).
 Many universities also provide access programmes to help learners get the degree entry qualifications they need.